North Ferriby: Geography

 North Ferriby is on the north bank of the Humber Estuary, approximately 8 mi west of Hull city centre.
 To the north, atop a hill, lies Swanland via the B1231.
 South Ferriby is directly opposite the village, on the south bank of the Humber.
 North Ferriby is generally referred to as "Ferriby" by locals on the north bank, except where confusion might arise.
 Melton is close by to the west which is where the large South Hunsley School is.

 North Ferriby lies in the Parliamentary constituency of Goole and Pocklington.

 Community

-Ferriby parish had a population of 3,893, an increase on the 2001 UK census figure of 3,819 according to the 2011 UK census.
+Ferriby parish had an estimated population of 4,099 in 2024, an increase on the 2001 UK census figure of 3,819.
 The school has approximately 300 pupils.

-In the village is the Duke of Cumberland public house, a British Legion club, an Italian restaurant, a pizza takeaway, a newsagent, chemist, estate agents, a squash club with three courts, village hall, parish hall and three hairdressers.
-North Ferriby's main shop is a Co-operative Group convenience store.
+In the village is the Duke of Cumberland public house, a British Legion club, an Indian restaurant, a pizza takeaway, a newsagent, Boots chemist, bike shop, a squash club with three courts, village hall, parish hall, barbers and beauty salon.
+North Ferriby's main shop is a Co-Operative Group convenience store.

 North Ferriby was home to local artist Tom Harland.

 The village Riding for Disabled Association (RDA) is run throughout the year with the help of volunteers.